pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform--TVC.md

 * No VT-DOS, no UPM support
 * No support for extra hardware (floppy card (original), serial card (original), multichip soundcard (new), multicart (new) )

+Under wine, you may need to change the video driver in the WinTVC emulator to "Direct3D9":  "Opciók -> Video Driver"

 # Links

 * [WinTVC emulator](http://tvc.homeserver.hu/html/wintvcletoltes.html)